Your relationships have outgrown the system holding them.

 Program participants and clients

-The people your programs serve tracked as relationships, not just records.
+You track the people your programs serve as relationships, not just records.
 Intake history, follow-up commitments, and the outcome data your funders require stay with the program even when staff turn over or caseloads spike.

-The systems we build hold three kinds of relationships at once.
+The systems we build hold the relationships you need.

 Donors and funders

-Every active conversation and application, where it stands, and what was promised, visible without asking the one person who knows.
+You can see every active conversation and application, where it stands, and what was promised, without asking the one person who knows.
 Asks and renewals move on schedule instead of slipping through a gap in someone's recall.

 Partners and co-grantees

-Shared history and commitments held in one place.
-When a co-grantee reaches back out or you need to report on service delivery, someone can pick up the thread without hours of manual work even if the original contact has moved on.
+Shared history and commitments live in one place.
+When a community partner or co-grantee reaches back out or you need to report on service delivery, anyone can pick up the thread without hours of manual work.
+Even if the original contact has moved on.

 Program participants and clients

-The people your programs serve tracked as relationships, not just records.
+You track the people your programs serve as relationships, not just records.
 Intake history, follow-up commitments, and the outcome data your funders require stay with the program even when staff turn over or caseloads spike.

 This is the work, not a side service.